Skip to main content

 • Conditional chain entries can attach when, stage, parallel, and targeting metadata to a policy kind.

-• If a policy kind is in chain and policy.<kind> is missing, schema defaults apply.
+• If a policy kind is in chain and policy.<kind> is missing, the gateway's runtime defaults apply.

 • If policy.<kind> exists but the kind is not in chain, it validates but does not execute.